KeyboardKit/website/pages/pro.md

 {% include grids/licenses.html %}

-Licenses are purchased using your preferred method of payment (Bank Transfer, Xoom etc.).
-Just [send an e-mail](mailto:{{site.email}}?subject=KeyboardKit License) and we'll discuss your needs.
+You will soon be able to buy your license online.
+Until then, licenses can be purchased using your preferred payment method (Bank Transfer, Xoom etc.).
+Just [send an e-mail](mailto:{{site.email}}?subject=KeyboardKit License) and we'll sort it out.

 ## License Information